baoboa/pyqt5/doc/html/_sources/introduction.txt

   .. note::

-    :mod:`~PyQt5.QtWebEngineWidgets` is not normally available under Windows because of compiler incompatibilities.  :mod:`~PyQt5.QtWebEngineWidgets`
+    :mod:`~PyQt5.QtWebEngineWidgets` is not normally available under Windows using versions of Python earlier than v3.5 because of compiler incompatibilities.
-    requires MSVC2013 (or later) but the version used to build Python v3 is MSVC2010.

 .. module:: PyQt5.QtWebKit